junxit/us-congress-bills-113/metadata.md

 - 2013-06-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 87.
 - 2013-07-08 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5529-5530; text as passed Senate: CR S5529-5530)
 - 2013-07-08 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5529-5530; text as passed Senate: CR S5529-5530)
+- 2013-07-09 — Message on Senate action sent to the House.
+- 2013-07-09 — Received in the House.
+- 2013-07-09 — Referred to the House Committee on Foreign Affairs.